Reading the Improvement Board: Seeing Culture in Action

 What to Look For:

-Why It Matters: Quantity reflects psychological safety and system accessibility.
+- Why It Matters: Quantity reflects psychological safety and accessibility.
 Low volume = disengagement.

-Case Study: A call center went from 0.3 to 2.1 ideas/employee/month after:
+- Case Study: A call center increased submissions from 0.3 to 2.1 ideas/employee/month by:

-- Celebrating all implemented ideas (not just big wins)
+- Celebrating all implemented ideas, not just major wins

-Goal: > 1 idea per person per month within 12 months of launch.
+- Goal: >1 idea per employee per month within 12 months of launch.

 4. Participation: Who Is Contributing?